ChrisSanchezDev/cc-tweaked-turtles/minerturtles/README.md

 -   Ability to mine ore veins itself (properly scanning all possible areas ores can be in) and then returning to it's original position.
+-   ^Possible to have a GUI interface through Three.js

 -   Automatic Smelting